How Book Reviews Figure into Today’s Book Publicity Campaigns

-The answer to the question as to whether Smith Publicity still counts on book reviews as part of book marketing campaigns is … it depends.
+The answer to whether Smith Publicity still counts on book reviews as part of book marketing campaigns is … it depends.
 The book review landscape has changed dramatically in the past ten years.
-With many newspapers and magazines closing and other companies trimming staff, book reviews have largely moved to the Internet.
-While some major print publications still review books, the unlimited space the Internet affords, as well as influential bloggers/book reviewers who make online the primary space for many reviews.
+With many newspapers and magazines closing and others trimming their staff, book reviews have largely moved to the Internet.
+While some major print publications still review books, the unlimited space the Internet affords, and influential bloggers/book reviewers who make online the primary space for many reviews.
 Online can be standalone sites or online versions of media.

 Fiction remains the most popular type of book reviewed.
 There are now many specialty sites and online reviewers and bloggers who specialize in certain genres and sub-genres.

 The same applies to self-help and lifestyle books.
-Here again, media are more often looking for a book by an author who can provide expert insights or help readers solve problems, rather than wanting to review the book.
+Here again, media are more often interested in covering a book by an author who can provide expert insights or help readers solve problems, rather than writing a book review.

 Smith Publicity non-fiction author clients often want to use their book as a marketing tool/business card and use media coverage to attract new clients, secure speaking gigs, and create many other potentially lucrative opportunities.
 Our campaigns certainly focus on the book, but we also often focus as much on the author as an expert, using the book as a door opener.
 Our approach is always crafted on the goals of the author.